Albert Lewis Hardy Obituary (2021) Kearney Hub

 Albert married Joanne Lindly on May 29, 1955.
 She preceded him in death.

-Survivors include his daughter, Nancy Hardy of Anselmo; son, Jim Hardy of Hastings; siblings, Minnie Hamilton of Mullen, Don Hardy of Anselmo, Bill Hardy of York and Reta Teahon of Halsey; five grandchildren, four step-grandchildren, five great-grandchildren and one step great-grandchild.
+Survivors include his daughter, Nancy Hardy of Anselmo; son, Jim Hardy of Hastings; siblings, Minnie Hamilton of Mullen, Don Hardy of Anselmo, Bill Hardy of York, and Reta Teahon of Halsey; five grandchildren; four step grandchildren; five great-grandchildren; one step great-grandchild.